-Use a separate column for lines 1 through 9 to show each item lost or damaged from a single casualty or theft.
+Use a separate column for lines 2 through 9 to show each item lost or damaged from a single casualty or theft described on line 1.
 If more than four items were lost or damaged, use additional sheets following the format of lines 1 through 9.